Plains Indians: Horses

-The Plains Indians found by Coronado had not yet obtained horses; it was the introduction of the horse that revolutionized Plains culture.
+The Plains Indians historically lived without horses, which went extinct in the Americas 15,000–13,000 years ago.
+However, the reintroduction of the horse in the 16th century had a profound impact on the culture of the Great Plains.
 When horses were obtained, the Plains tribes rapidly integrated them into their daily lives.
 People in the southwest began to acquire horses in the 16th century by trading or stealing them from Spanish colonists in New Mexico.
 As horse culture moved northward, the Comanche were among the first to commit to a fully mounted nomadic lifestyle.
 This occurred by the 1730s, when they had acquired enough horses to put all their people on horseback.

 The horse enabled the Plains Indians to gain their subsistence with relative ease from the seemingly limitless bison herds.
 Riders were able to travel faster and farther in search of bison herds and to transport more goods, thus making it possible to enjoy a richer material environment than their pedestrian ancestors.
 For the Plains peoples, the horse became an item of prestige as well as utility.
 They were extravagantly fond of their horses and the lifestyle they permitted.

 The first Spanish conqueror to bring horses to the new world was Hernán Cortés in 1519.
 However, Cortés only brought about sixteen horses with his expedition.
 Coronado brought 558 horses with him on his 1539–1542 expedition.
 At the time, the Indians of these regions had never seen a horse.
 Only two of Coronado's horses were mares, so he was highly unlikely to have been the source of the horses that Plains Indians later adopted as the cornerstone of their culture.
 In 1592, however, Juan de Oñate brought 7,000 head of livestock with him when he came north to establish a colony in New Mexico.
 His horse herd included mares as well as stallions.